dniklaus/arduino-display-lcdkeypad/README.md

 void loop()
 {
-  yield();  // Get the timer(s) ticked, in particular the LcdKeypad dirver's keyPollTimer }
+  scheduleTimers();  // Get the timer(s) ticked, in particular the LcdKeypad driver's keyPollTimer }
 ```